dret/webconcepts/specs/IETF/RFC/index.md

 ---
 layout: page
-title:  "Request for Comments Series"
+title:  "IETF Request for Comments Series"
 ---

 There are currently 73 listed specifications in the [Internet Engineering Task Force (IETF)](..)'s Request for Comments (RFC) series.